 To run a test of the problematic statement with profiling switched on:

-- Open a new database connection.
-For example, using DB Visualizer or any using desired client.
+- Open a new database connection using your preferred SQL client.

 set autocommit on;